 The Perfect 2 Days in Arches National Park Itinerary

 Disclaimer: This article contains affiliate links.
-That means if you click a link and make a purchase, we may make a small commission at no extra cost to you.
+That means if you click a link and make a purchase, we may make a small commission.
+As an Amazon Associate we earn from qualifying purchases.
 For more information, see our privacy policy.

-The many dunes, arches, loops, spires, and other unique sandstone rock formations of Utah’s Arches National Park were first enshrined as a National Monument in the 1920s.
-As the result of roughly 65 million years of erosion and other slowly grinding natural forces, the landscapes of this National Park and its famed areas like the Windows and Devils Garden are a fascinating scene for all kinds of outdoor recreation, making it easy to plan an Arches National Park itinerary filled with activities like hiking, sightseeing, horseback riding, and biking.
+As the result of roughly 65 million years of erosion and other slowly grinding natural forces, the landscapes of this Park and its famed areas like the Windows and Devils Garden are a fascinating scene for all kinds of outdoor recreation, with activities like hiking, sightseeing, horseback riding, and biking.

-How Many Days in Arches National Park?
+How Many Days in Arches?

-While Arches is certainly big enough to keep anyone occupied for days on end, it’s smaller than some of America’s marquee national parks like Rocky Mountain and the Great Smoky Mountains.
 So when you’re considering how many days to spend in Arches National Park, rest assured that it’s worthwhile to be here for even just a day or two, as you’ll be able to cover some ground and not end up feeling like you weren’t able to truly do the area justice.

 Turret Arch at The Windows Section in Arches national Park